January 21, 2021 | Time and Attendance | Posted by Ascentis Thought Leadership

 Setting up a workforce management strategy that approaches areas like onboarding, communications, and performance reviews with a specific eye toward contingent employees can go a long way toward making non-traditional employees feel like part of the company culture.
 Employers should keep in mind that many of the divisions between full-time and contingent workers are on the back end.
 In many cases, workers on the floor will not even know who is and is not a contractor.
 By providing all employees with tools that allow them to connect and collaborate on equal ground, an employer can remove potential friction before it becomes an issue, building a more harmonious culture for workers of all kinds.

 Making talent management more agileAs much traction as contingent work has gained in recent years, the fact is that most workplaces are still built to meet the needs of a full-time workforce.
 That made a certain amount of sense in the past, when contingent workers were thought of more as temporary solutions who could fill in short-term gaps.
-With freelance and contract employees making up a larger and larger portion of the workforce, however, employers need to rethink a number of aspects of their talent management systems.
+With freelance and contract employees making up a larger and larger portion of the workforce, however, employers need to rethink a number of aspects of their talent management platforms.
 Putting a specific contingent workforce management strategy in place can help integrate workers of all stripes much more smoothly.

 Performance management, for instance, requires a different approach when contingent employees are working remotely or on a short-term basis.
 These workers require consistent, regular feedback over the course of their projects.
 That kind of constant communication helps ensure that their understanding of the role is in line with the employer’s.
 Learning management also requires a different touch.
 Employers may be hesitant to invest in a full program of training and education for workers who will not be a full-time part of the workforce, but under-training contingent employees can have negative impacts on productivity, compliance, and morale.